Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 - With whole life insurance, returns on investment are lower than other investment vehicles.

 When shopping for life insurance, you’re likely to come across two types of life policies — term life and whole life.
-While whole life insurance is suitable for various needs, it may not be a good fit for everyone.
+While whole life insurance (permanent life insurance) is suitable for various needs, it may not be a good fit for everyone.
+Education and information about whole life are essential in making the right decision for you.

 Term life insurance is the simplest and purest form of insurance.
 In return for premium payments, it provides life insurance coverage — nothing else (unless you add riders).
-But the life insurance coverage is for a fixed time period.
+But the life insurance coverage and guaranteed death benefit is for a fixed time period.

 Whole life insurance has no end date.
-It also doubles up as an investment tool, allowing you to build cash value that you use during your lifetime.
-For this type of insurance rates are considerably more expensive than term life.
+It also doubles up as an opportunity for an investment tool, allowing you to build guaranteed cash value that you use during your entire life (e.g. paying off a loan or funding your child's education).
+For this type of insurance, rates are considerably more expensive than term life.

 Here’s a quick rundown of the main differences between the two.